JeremyTBradshaw/MSGraphPSEssentials/README.md

 [Available on PowerShell Gallery](https://www.powershellgallery.com/packages/MSGraphPSEssentials)

-This module provides some essential functions for working with Microsoft Graph using PowerShell 5.1 and newer, in App-Only (i.e. 100% unattended) fashion using certificate credentials, or in Delegated (i.e. interactive / partially unattended) fashion, using Device Code flow (and/or Refresh Tokens).
+This module provides some essential functions for working with Microsoft Graph using PowerShell 5.1 and newer, in App-Only (i.e. 100% unattended) fashion using certificate credentials, or in Delegated (i.e. interactive / partially unattended) fashion, using Device Code flow or Refresh Tokens.
 Obtain access tokens, perform nearly any MS Graph request you can think of, and roll your own keys using the addKey and removeKey application resource type methods.
-The only thing left to do manually is to setup an App Registration in Azure AD (and upload the initial certificate for App-Only scenarios).
-Simply use the [MS Graph API (v1.0 / beta) reference material](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) to figure out your requests and query syntax, then start sending them with `New-MSGraphRequest`.
+The only thing left to do manually is to setup an App Registration in Azure AD (configure API permissions and upload the initial certificate for App-Only scenarios).
+Use the [MS Graph API (v1.0 / beta) reference material](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) to figure out your requests and query syntax, then start sending them with `New-MSGraphRequest`.
 Options for handling paging are provided, allowing 'nextLink' responses to be handled however you prefer (automatic, inquire, warn, etc.).
 Best of all - no DLL's; no big files at all.
 In fact, only about 30-40KB.

 For Delegated scenarios, if you'd rather forego the hassles of creating an App Registration in Azure AD, feel free to use my MSGraphPSEssentials app from my Azure AD tenant.
 It is setup as a multi-tenant app with support for organizational (i.e. Work/School) accounts and personal Microsoft accounts (MSA's) alike.
 Just supply `-ApplicationId 0c26a905-7c94-4296-aeb4-b8925cb7e036` when using `New-MSGraphAccessToken`.

 📰**Newsflash!
-(2021-09-08)** [MSGraphPSEssentials 0.5.5](https://www.powershellgallery.com/packages/MSGraphPSEssentials/0.5.5) has been updated with a new parameter - `-ExoEwsAppOnlyScope` - which brings support for EWS app-only OAuth to this module.
+(2021-09-08)** [MSGraphPSEssentials 0.5.5](https://www.powershellgallery.com/packages/MSGraphPSEssentials/0.5.5) has been updated with a new parameter, `-ExoEwsAppOnlyScope`, which brings support for EWS app-only OAuth to this module.
 Along with that comes the deprecation of the **EwsOAuthAppOnlyEssentials** module.

-💡 **In addition to to the documentation below, a growing list of samples can be found in the [wiki](https://github.com/JeremyTBradshaw/MSGraphPSEssentials/wiki).**
+💡 **In addition to to the documentation below, a growing list of samples can be found in the [wiki](https://github.com/JeremyTBradshaw/MSGraphPSEssentials/wiki).
+A sample script has also be added (see /samples).**

 ---